-Canon 70D versus Nikon D750
+Canon 70D vs Nikon D750

 The Canon EOS 70D and the Nikon D750 are two enthusiast cameras that were announced, respectively, in July 2013 and September 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (70D) and a full frame (D750) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Nikon provides 24.2 MP.
+The Canon has a resolution of 20 megapixels, whereas the Nikon provides 24.2 MP.

 Body comparison: Canon 70D vs Nikon D750

 The physical size and weight of the Canon 70D and the Nikon D750 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D750 is notably larger (10 percent) than the Canon 70D.
 However, the D750 is slightly lighter (1 percent) than the 70D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (70D) and the Nikon Lens Catalog (D750).